learning-zone/javascript-basics/README.md

 console.log(found); // Output: 130
 ```

+**16. array.findIndex()**:

-**p.) array.findIndex()**: The findIndex() method returns the index of the first element in the array that satisfies the provided testing function.
+The findIndex() method returns the index of the first element in the array that satisfies the provided testing function.
 Otherwise, it returns -1, indicating that no element passed the test.

 ```js
 var array1 = [5, 12, 8, 130, 44];